gatsbyjs/gatsby/docs/docs/migrating-from-v0-to-v1.md

 ```

 You've now generated the pathname or slug for each markdown page as well as told
 Gatsby about these pages.
-You'll notice above that a blog post template file is
+You'll notice above that you reference a blog post
-referenced when creating the pages.
+template file when creating the pages.
 You haven't created that template file yet,
 so in your `src` directory, create a templates directory and add `blog-post.js`.

 This is a normal React.js component with a special Gatsby twist—a GraphQL query